 In this video, we’ll hear from Professor Steve Ormerod and Professor Tony Harrington, Director of Environment at Dwr Cymru Welsh Water.

-They’ll be discussing water security from a water industry perspective and talk about ways to sustain water resources, while meeting the need of the population, in the future.
+They’ll be discussing water security from a water industry perspective.
+They’ll talk about ways to sustain water resources, while meeting the need of the population, in the future.

 Over to you

 - In your opinion, what should be the role of water companies in ensuring water security?